* China steel inventory down for 7th week - Mysteel

 “Steel mills have less incentives to replenish their stocks for raw ingredients amid falling prices and shrinking profit margins,” added Huatai Futures analysts.

-The most-active iron ore contract for January delivery fell 2.4 percent to 508.5 yuan a tonne.
+The most-active iron ore contract for January delivery slumped 4.6 percent to 497 yuan a tonne, the lowest since early October.